facelessuser/RegReplace/readme.md

 ```

 ## Custom Replace Plugins
-There are times that simple regular expresion and replace is not enough.
+There are times that simple regular expression and replace is not enough.
 Since RegReplace uses Python's re regex engine, we can use python code to intercept the replace and do more complex things via a plugin.

 In this example we are going to search for dates with the form YYYYMMDD and increment them by one day.